Vincas Krėvė-Mickevičius

 Vincas Mickevičius (pl.
 Wincenty Mickiewicz, October 19, 1882 – July 17, 1954), better known by his pen name Vincas Krėvė-Mickevičius, was a Lithuanian writer, poet, novelist, playwright and philologist.
 He is also known as Vincas Krėvė, the shortened name he used in the United States.

 Biography

-Vincas Mickevičius was born to a family of peasant farmers on October 19, 1882, in the village of Subartonys in Dzūkija ethnographic region of Lithuania.
+Vincas Mickevičius was born to a family of peasant farmers on October 19, 1882, in the village of Subartonys in the Dzūkija ethnographic region of Lithuania.
 His family was called Krėvė by the local villagers, the name that he later used for his pen name.
 The customs and traditions of his native district were a constant source of the inspiration for his literary work.